Stable Systems with Power Law Conditions for Poisson Hail: Exponential Moments of the Maximal Numbers

 Before giving the detailed proof, we summarize the steps.
-We will use an elementary inequality, which can be seen as a generalization of union bounds.
-If we have a (deterministic) countable collection $I$ of positive random variables $Z_i$, then the exponential moment of the maximum is bounded above by the sum of the exponential moments, In our case, we want to replace $j$-admissible paths by collections of space-time boxes with a number of centers, which are chosen according to some rules, see \rcomm{\eqref{eq: in cubes}, \eqref{eq: covings}, \eqref{eq: fix distance}, \eqref{eq: initialization for points}} below. \rcomm{The way to choose centers and boxes are similar to that in the classical Vitalli Covering Lemma or Greedy Lattice Animal.} Then to apply \eqref{eq: generailzed union bound}, we will take $Z_i$ as the total number of jobs of temporal size $T_j$ insider the collection of space-time boxes, and take $I$ as the set of all chosen centers.
-On one hand, the exponential moment of $Z_i$ can be estimated by Poisson random variables and the probabilistic estimate from Proposition \eqref{lm: d>1 case}.
-The \edtt{estimate} decays \edtt{geometrically} in the number of centers, with a parameter depending on $q_n(\lambda)$, see \eqref{eq: geometric decay for prob} below.
-On the other hand, we can count different ways of obtaining these collection of space-time boxes, which will be exponential in the number of centers.
-The \edtt{exponential rate for different ways} only depends on dimension $d$, but not on $\lambda$.
-From Proposition \eqref{lm: d>1 case}, we know $q_n(\lambda)$ can be made arbitrarily small if $\lambda$ is sufficiently small.
-Therefore, we can estimate the exponential moment by applying \eqref{eq: generailzed union bound} when $\lambda$ is sufficiently small, see \rcom{\eqref{eq: key exponential estimate}} below. \edtf{In particular, the argument \edtff{and the bounds are} independent of the index $j$.}
+We {use} an elementary inequality, which can be seen as a generalization of union bounds.
+If we have a (deterministic) countable collection $I$ of positive random variables $Z_i$, then the exponential moment of the maximum is bounded above by the sum of the exponential moments, In our case, we want to \edts{encode} $j$-admissible paths by collections of {time-space} boxes with a number of centers, which are chosen according to some rules, see \rcomm{\eqref{eq: in cubes}, \eqref{eq: covings}, \eqref{eq: fix distance}, \eqref{eq: initialization for points}} below. \edts{The way to choose centers and boxes are similar to that in the proofs of classical Vitalli Covering Lemma or Greedy Lattice Animal argument.} Then to apply \eqref{eq: generailzed union bound}, we {take} $Z_i$ as the total number of jobs with temporal size $T_j$ \edts{inside} the collection of {time-space} boxes, and take $I$ as the set of all \edtts{sequences of} chosen centers.
+On one hand, {we bound the exponential moment of $Z_i$ by using Poisson random variables and an upper bound of the probability to connect two time-space points from Corollary \ref{cor: exponential estimates}}.
+The {exponential moment} decays geometrically in the number of centers $m_k$ at a rate which is linear in $\lambda$, see \eqref{eq: geometric decay for prob} below.
+On the other hand, we count different ways of obtaining these {collections} of {time-space} boxes, which { is} exponential in the number of centers.
+The exponential rate for different ways only depends on dimension $d$, but not on $\lambda$.
+Therefore, we can estimate the exponential moment by applying \eqref{eq: generailzed union bound} when $\lambda$ is sufficiently small, see \eqref{eq: key exponential estimate} below.
+In particular, the argument and the bounds are independent of the index $j$.